jfrNebus/Safe_box/readme_english.md

 <br>

 The password is provided through the keyboard, the board will be the one evaluating it.
-If the password entered matches the one burnt on the board, then the bolt will be triggered.
+If the password entered matches the one burned on the board, then the bolt will be triggered.
 <br>

 <p align="center">